futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 ## Grid Columns

-The vertical lines of grid items are called columns.
+The `vertical lines` of `grid items` are called `columns`.

 ![Gird Colmuns](https://www.w3schools.com/css/grid_columns.png)

 ### Grid Rows

-The horizontal lines of grid items are called rows.
+The `horizontal lines of grid items` are called `rows`.

 ![Grid Rows](https://www.w3schools.com/css/grid_rows.png)

 ## Grid Track

-space between two adjacent grid lines.
-You can think of them as the columns or rows of the grid.
+`space between two adjacent grid lines`. **You can think of** them as the `columns or rows of the grid`.
 Here’s the grid track between the second and third-row grid lines.

 ## Grid Area

-total space surrounded by four grid lines.
+total space surrounded by four `grid lines` like this `||`.
 A grid area may be composed of any number of grid cells.
 Here’s the grid area between row grid lines 1 and 3, and column grid lines 1 and 3.

 ## Grid Container Properties